Consistency is Consistently Undervalued

 Errata and Feedback

 On Hacker News vidarh holds the opinion that consistency is overvalued.
-I’d like to emphasise that I’m not against using distributed systems as long as the resulting problems are well understood.
-I’d also like to say that if you have the option, ACID transactions are usually simpler than eventual consistency or distributed transactions.
+I’d like to emphasise that I’m not against using non-ACID or distributed systems as long as the resulting problems are well understood.
+I’d also like to say that if you have the option, using an ACID database is usually the solution easiest to get correct.